chuaindia/leaderboard/README.md

 # LEADERBOARD Project

 > "LeaderBoard" is a project to show scores of the leaders.
-In first part a wireframe of the project is constructed.
+In this part API facilities are invoked.

 ## Built With